carrot/burrow/README.md

 We use [methods](https://gobyexample.com/methods) for fetching/manipulating single model structs, and [functions](https://gobyexample.com/functions) for bulk fetching models.

 We try to follow the naming conventions as described in this interface for all methods.
-We don't actually enforce the interface in code, as most applications don't require every one of these methods for all models.
+Burrow doesn't actually enforce the interface in code, as most applications don't require every one of these methods for all models.

 ```go
 type Model interface {